 If your dataset hasn’t been indexed yet, the following message appears below the AI search bar:

-Click Index dataset to index the dataset.
+- Click Yes to enable AI search for this dataset.
 This should take a few minutes, but large datasets may take longer.
-Once the dataset has been indexed, the message is removed and you can begin using AI-powered search on this dataset.
+Once the dataset is enabled for AI-powered search, the message is removed and you can begin to search your dataset.